sumukus/Python-Identifiers/README.md

 # Technical Work Flow
 ## Dependencies Installation
 I have used spiral and spacy python3 package for my work.
+I have also used matplotlip and numpy for graphical representation of data.

 ### 1. Spiral
 I have used spiral package for splitting the identifiers name It can be access from the github repository called [spiral](https://github.com/casics/spiral).

-#### The quick installtion is as follows
+#### The quick installtion are as follows
 <pre>
 git clone https://github.com/casics/spiral.git
 cd spiral